AdiWeit/WakeMate/README.md

 To see the logs of the currently running service, you can type ```journalctl -u <<put service name here>>.service -b`

-Like I said, most of it is cinnamon specific because I had to type in the path to the power settings I had to change via command.
+Like I said, most of it is Cinnamon specific because I had to type in the path to the power settings I have to change via commands.
 If you find a better way to change the settings or found a path/command for other distors, feel free to open up an issue or make a pull request!
 If you have issues or a feature request, you can of course write that in an issue as well.